Paradise Hotel (franchise): Denmark

 The Danish Paradise Hotel is the most successful version of the UK format in the world.
 The Danish version of Paradise Hotel premiered in September 2005 and is aired on TV3.

 The shows first host was Ibi Støving, she was the host from season 1, but stopped after season 3 due to pregnancy and was replaced by former contestant from season 3 Rikke Göransson.

+In 2010, the sixth season was notable for introducing, contestent Amalie Szigethy, who would later become one of Denmarks biggest reality stars.

 In 2011 a talkshow "Paradise After Dark" was introduced in season 7, which featured contestants from the show.
 It only aired one season on TV and from 2012 it was moved to Viaplay online.

 In 2012 a "Reunion" season was introduced right after the eighth-season finale, which featured former contestants from previous seasons.
 The winner of that season was Frederik Lilja who also won the fifth season back in 2009.

 Paradise Hotel has gained huge success in Denmark, with a substantial number of viewers.
 It has set its mark on Danish television, sparking debate about sex and alcohol in online forums and news channels, among them the main public service station in Denmark, DR.

 Also many celebrities has been involved with the show, including singer and rapper Joey Moe, the music group Sukkerchok, professional boxer Patrick Nielsen, business man and former European Parliament member Klaus Riskær Pedersen, reality star Linse Kessler, professional poker player Theo Jørgensen and American socialite Paris Hilton.

 After the filming of season 17, which premiered in April 2021, Rikke Göransson stepped down as host after 14 seasons and has been replaced by two new hosts; the Danish youtuber Emil Olsen and Love Island star Olivia Salo.
+Emil and Olivia would host one season of the original Paradise Hotel, before the series was revamped to a more woke version called "Paradise".
+They would host this version for two seasons, before the original Paradise Hotel format would return, and Emil stepped down as host and Olivia was rejoined by Rikke Göransson and the two would co-host the next three seasons of Paradise Hotel.
+After season 21, Olivia stopped as co-host, leaving Rikke as solo host once again.

 In May 2022, Paradise Hotel alumni and winner of season 16 Teitur Skoubo was found guilty of raping a girl in november 2021 and was sentenced to two years in prison.
 As a result, season 16 of Paradise Hotel was removed from streaming, along with other reality tv shows that featured Skoubo, like season 6 of Danish Ex on the Beach.